MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 4. Once the web app has loaded, you should see an option to join or create a team.
 Select **Create Team**.

-5. build a team from scratch or create from an existing team, select **Build a team from scratch**.
+5. When you see the option to build a team from scratch or create from an existing team, select **Build a team from scratch**.

 6. Make the group **Org-Wide**.